Taking a break from your carer is beneficial to both of you.

 Group short-term options match your needs with other people who may have similar needs and interests and enjoy participating in a group respite activity.

-Overnight or weekend facility-based support where your needs and interests align with shared short-term accommodation facilities.
+Overnight or weekend facility-based support where your needs and interests align with shared STA facilities.

 While STA services are often delivered in a group-based facility, some organisations provide STA as additional support in your own home.
 In some cases, the provider might book an apartment at a hotel.

 STA isn’t just about the accommodation, it also involves the support you receive while staying there.

 A short stay away from home can help you:

 try new activities

 Many STA providers offer capacity-building group activities as part of your stay, such as art therapy sessions, group fitness activities, or day trips.